- Insurance Coverage

 Question (Anna K., Manhattan NY):

-Varicose veins represent themselves just a single symptom of a disease called “superficial venous insufficiency” and, therefore, as such, should not be treated by themselves at all or at least not until the disease caused them is eliminated.
-In prevailing majority of cases, appropriate treatment of the above superficial venous insufficiency leads to disappearance of varicosities as well.
-In minority of usually very advanced cases of the disease, some varicosities might remain even after the treatment.
-In such cases, they can be easily eliminated by one of modalities of endovenous obliteration.
+Varicose veins represent themselves as just a single symptom of a disease called “superficial venous insufficiency” and, therefore, as such, should not be treated by themselves at all or at least not until the disease causing them is eliminated.
+In the prevailing majority of cases, appropriate treatment of the above superficial venous insufficiency leads to the disappearance of varicosities as well.
+In a minority of usually very advanced cases of the disease, some varicosities might remain even after the treatment.
+In such cases, they can be easily eliminated by one of the modalities of endovenous obliteration.

 - Sclerotherapy, Success Rate